speedbyte/speedbyte.github.io/_posts/1970-01-01-linux_command_reference.md

 Switching between graphic cards:

 There is only one graphic card in the VIRES PC.
 Hence there is no chance of switching between graphic cards.
 The only thing one can do is switch between drivers.
 One is the nouveau provided by xfreedesktop.org and the other is directly from nvidia.
 Both of them use different OpenGL drivers.

+    dkms status
+    vim /usr/src/nvidia/dkms.conf
+    lspci -vv ( this shows the kernel driver available and kernel driver in use.
+If no kernel driver line is available, that means this driver is not at all used)

     sudo prime-select nvidia
     sudo prime-select intel